 D. Life PBR Exemption

-1. A company meeting all of the following conditions may file a statement of exemption for ordinary life insurance policies, issued directly or assumed during the current calendar year, that would otherwise be subject to VM-20.
-Such statement must be filed with the domiciliary commissioner prior to July 1 of that year certifying that conditions 2.a and 2.b are is met based on premiums and other values from the prior calendar year annual statement and certifying that condition 2.bc is to be met as of the current calendar year-end valuation date.
+1. A company meeting the condition in D.2 below may file a statement of exemption for ordinary life insurance policies, except for policies in D.3 below, issued directly or assumed during the current calendar year, that would otherwise be subject to VM-20.
+Such statement must be filed with the domiciliary commissioner prior to July 1 of that year certifying that conditions D.2 and 2.b are is met based on premiums and other values from the prior calendar year annual statement.
 The statement of exemption must also be included with the NAIC filing for the second quarter of that year.
-The domiciliary commissioner may reject such statement prior to Sept.
-1 and require the company to follow the requirements of VM-20 for the ordinary life policies or may exercise discretion to exempt those line(s) of business for the ordinary life policies for which the domiciliary commissioner does not believe the requirements of VM-20 are appropriate, with the exception of business pursuant to condition 2b, while subjecting other lines of business for the ordinary life policies to the requirements of VM-20.
+The domiciliary commissioner may reject such statement prior to September 1 and specify the ordinary life policies covered by the statement which must follow the requirements of VM-20 and specify any ordinary life policies covered by the statement which are exempt from the requirements of VM-20.

-2. Conditions for Exemption:
+2. Condition for Exemption:

 a.
 The company has less than $300 million of ordinary life premiums1 and, if the company is a member of an NAIC group of life insurers, the group has combined ordinary life premiums1 of less than $600 million;